-5.2 Installing the DIN rail bus connector
+5.2 Mounting the DIN rail bus connector

-If using the DIN rail bus connector for the power supply, clip it onto the DIN rail BEFORE mounting the device.
-Pay attention to the orientation of the module and DIN rail bus connector when doing so: the snap-on clip should be at the bottom and the connector piece on the left!
+If using the DIN rail bus connector to the power supply, clip it onto the DIN rail BEFORE mounting the device.
+It is essential that you pay attention to the orientation of the module and the DIN rail bus connector: the snap-on clip should be at the bottom and the connector piece on the left.

-☑ 2 Installing the DIN rail bus connector 12.5 mm (0.5 in)
+\blacksquare 1 Mounting the DIN rail bus connector 12.5 mm (0.5 in)